cronobo/blog/_posts/2018-03-22-deploy-firebase-from-gitlab-ci.md

   - deploy
 ```

 We first add a `deploy` stage to stages list.
-In Gitlab's UI this will display a new stage like this:
+In Gitlab's UI this will display a new `deploy` stage like this:

 ![Deploy stage appeareance in Gitlab's UI](../assets/deploy-stage-ui.png)